How to Secure Home Windows

 Protect Windows from Burglars

-Despite the very basic fact that windows are made of glass (which can be broken), there are a number of ways to increase the security of your windows to deter would-be thieves from gaining entry.
+Despite the very basic fact that windows are made of glass, there are several ways to increase the security of your windows to deter would-be thieves from gaining entry.

-1. Installing Window Film on all ground-level window – especially windows within doors
+1. Installing Window Film on all ground-level windows – especially windows within doors

 2. Installing pin locks on both sides of the window for slider or slash windows OR installing window folding latch locks on both sides of the window on casement or awning windows